ALLY OF COOPERATIVE ELECTRIFICATION (ACE) AWARD

 - Can be any individual in Wisconsin who has done outstanding work sustaining, enhancing, advancing, and promoting Wisconsin’s electric cooperatives.

-- An application must be received at the WECA Office by:
+- An application may be received from the WECA Office by:

 - Applications can be submitted in hard copy and received by Wisconsin Electric Cooperative Association at 222 West Washington Ave, Suite 680, Madison, WI 53703-2719 by a date publicized by WECA.
 Applications are given to the selection committee.